 Interactive charts provide insights into memory usage, goroutine counts, and garbage collection.
 Identify performance problems at a glance — no setup, configuration, or parsing required.

 On macOS, download and run the system tray app.
-On Linux, install the binary and start it with the `outrig server` command.
+On Linux, install the binary and start it with the `outrig monitor` command.

 Install the Outrig System Tray Application using Homebrew Cask: